nexiality/documentation/commands/web/dragAndDrop(fromLocator,toLocator).md

 This command supports the drag-and-drop automation from one element to another on the same page.
 Only works for web element that supports drag-and-drop interaction.

+__Note__: during drag-and-drop automation, it is advised not to enable web element highlighting (via [`nexial.highlight`](../../systemvars/index#nexial.highlight)) as it might lead to infrequently and inconsistent behavior.

 ### Parameters
 - **fromLocator** - this parameter is the locator(xpath) of the element